krishnaturlapati/oflc-data-analysis/README.md

 The objective is use the publicly available H1-B disclosure data to build a model that can predict the visa approval status of a H1-B application.
 The secondary objective is to interpret the results to find which factors influence the approval status.

+**Assumption**

+The case status is skewed on certified value, (i.e. approved ), for the sake of simplicity and ease of development case status is assumed to be a binary field, any case status not certified will be grouped into denied.

 ## Data Extraction

 The OFLC performance disclosure data can be obtained from this link https://www.foreignlaborcert.doleta.gov/performancedata.cfm.
 Save the 13 xlsx in a raw or a staging area, couple of columns contain embedded commas its recommened that save the xlsx to csv utf-8 format.
 Save the converted utf-8 csv's in a seperate folder.